-Not all schools have a name that is so highly regarded as The Juilliard School, and even if they are, that doesn’t mean this new program matches their other offerings.
-Therefore, we’ve compiled a list of top schools that offer music as a Bachelor’s or as a Masters Degree options.
+Not all schools have a name so highly regarded as The Juilliard School.
+However, even if they do, that doesn’t mean this new program matches their other offerings.
+Therefore, we have compiled a list of top schools that offer an online music degree as a bachelor’s or as a master’s degree.

 Related Resource: What is a Bachelor’s Degree?

-The course offerings can meet many needs but keep in mind that the high acclaim comes with a high cost.
-Since they are brand new in this field, this entry is more of an honorable mention than a true ranking, but they’ve paved the way for art education and will likely adapt to this new setting as well.
+The course offerings meet many online learning needs, but keep in mind that the high acclaim comes with a high cost.
+Since Julliard is brand new in this field, this entry is more of an honorable mention than a true ranking, but the school has paved the way for art education and will likely adapt to this new setting as well.

 You can find additional information on The Juilliard School here.